VirtoCommerce/vc-docs/platform/user-guide/docs/pricing/example.md

-# How to enable special prices for specific users
+# Enable Special Prices for Specific Users

 In this example, we will configure Virto Platform to display a discounted price for loyal customers.
 Let's assume you have an item you want to sell at a discounted price to your loyal customers as a reward for their loyalty.